piskoviste/pisek/docs/cheatsheet.md

 pisek test -v
 ```

 Do final pre-production check.
-Test all inputs, be verbose and interpret warnings as failures.
+Test all inputs, be verbose and interpret warnings as failures:
 ```bash
 pisek test -a -v --strict
 ```